 My first interaction with poker happened at the age of 16 when I watched episodes of Main Event WSOP and the idea of coming to this special event became one of my dreams.”

 He first started earning money online playing lower stakes, then began cashing in live tournaments regularly, and finally, he also started to play the highest stakes cash games on Stars.

 → Live Tournaments ←

 Evidently, he tops the list for Belarusian players by miles – Ihar Soika is second with just $3.488 million.
-Among all players, Badziakouski is in the respectable 16th spot.
+Among all players, Badziakouski is constantly in one of the respectable top 20 spots.

 As we wrote in our intro, his earliest live results are from events that took place in Ukraine.
 More specifically, they’re from the annual Kyiv stop of the Russian Poker Tour.

 The very first score on his scoresheet is 4th place finish for $5,610 in a $550 No Limit Hold’em event.
 The first time he cashed in an event outside the Russian Poker Tour was over 5 years after he started playing live tournaments.
 In May 2015, he finished 28th in the €25,000 EPT High Roller for €46,400 in Monte Carlo.